PennDOT Snowplow Drivers Start Clearing Roads for Your Morning Commute Long Before You're Out of Bed

 (PHOTO: Tina Szakelyhidi is one of the PennDOT snowplow drivers out early to make the morning commute safe.)

-Szakelyhidi may well be behind the wheel of the plow passing your home or business from 4:00 a.m. to noon, or if snow is falling, from midnight to noon.
+Individuals in Jefferson County can rest assured PennDOT’s Tina Szakelyhidi has been taking care of things while they were asleep.
+Szakelyhidi may well be behind the wheel of the plow from 4:00 a.m. to noon, or if snow is falling, from midnight to noon.

 Snow was falling on Thursday, February 27, when exploreClarion.com joined Szakelyhidi on her route.
 There was not enough accumulation to actually plow the road, but Szakelyhidi was in the cab of her snowplow and on the road at 1:00 a.m. to help make the streets safer for morning commuters.